ChristophSchranz/Tweaker-3/AutoRotate PlugIn/README.md

-Although there are Plugins for older versions of Cura in this directory, it is **recommended to use the *Auto Orientation* Plugin that is available within Cura's UI under Marketplace - Plugins.**
+Although there are Plugins for older versions of Cura in this directory, it is **recommended to use the *Auto Orientation* Plugin that is available within Cura's UI under Marketplace rsp.
+Plugins.**

 Then, the Plugin can be used in the Extensions Tab.